Clud7/samba-centos-7/README.md

 As root run the command `yum install bind bind-utils -y` Restart the service `service named restart`

+*NOTE That:
+--> Addresses and Topology: Set your Lan Address.
+--> Zone Defaults: Allow queries from your network.
+Like 192.168.0.0/24

 ## Part 5 (Install All the required packages)

 ```